Somebody adding milk to a cappuccino

 If you need buttermilk for a baking recipe, you can also make buttermilk yourself with lactose-free milk and vinegar or lemon juice.

 For 1 cup or 250 ml of lactose-free milk add 1 tbsp vinegar or lemon juice.
-Mix it well and you have lactose-free butter milk.
+Mix it well and you have lactose-free and low FODMAP butter milk.

 When you are buying vegetable milk, make sure to always read the label well.
 I notice that quite often ingredients that are high in FODMAPs are added to these kinds of milk.
 Such as fructose or inulin.

-These are all kinds of milk that have been tested by Monash University!
+These are all types of milk that have been tested by Monash University!
 I hope the information in this blog will help you to pick a low FODMAP (vegetable) milk.

 What is your favorite kind of milk to use?
 I like using unsweetened almond milk for my breakfasts.
 In my coffee, I prefer lactose-free cow’s milk or oat milk.